glacierpiece/borderlands-4-save-utility/README.md

 `blcrypt-helper-Item-serials.py` should be used when you want to preserve item serial numbers during decryption and encryption.

 **IMPORTANT:** You must have a `STEAMID.txt` file in the same directory as the scripts.
-This file must contain your Steam64 ID.
+This file must contain your Steam ID.

 ### Command-line Usage
 ---